A Guide to Non-Deductible IRA Contributions

 If your income exceeds specific levels, you may not be able to make tax-deductible contributions to your regular IRA, or the amount of your contribution may be limited.
 Certain restrictions may affect your ability to deduct your contributions.

 But you still can save for your retirement with a non-deductible IRA contribution.
-Although your non-deductible IRA contributions won't reduce your taxes in the year you make them, you can tax-defer the earnings on them, a key tax advantage of a regular IRA.
+Although your non-deductible IRA contributions won't reduce your taxes in the year you make them, you can defer taxes on the earnings on them, a key tax advantage of a regular IRA.

 Non-Deductible IRA Contributions Build for the Future